PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 11:30:38
+Last updated: 2024-04-06 11:31:12
-Random Quote: Help was not promised, lovely girl.
-Only death.  -  Jaqen H'ghar
+Random Quote: It doesn't matter how tough you are, you're not going to win in this place.
+Not on your own. - Jang Deok-su